• Skip to primary navigation

 • In the meantime, combine water, cornstarch and apple cider vinegar in a measuring jug until no lumps remain.

 • Pour cornstarch mixture over the softened apples and carefully stir.
 Bring to a simmer, then simmer until filling has thickened and apples are tender.
-Cool before using in your favorite 9-inch pie crust.
+Cool before using in your favorite 9-inch pie crust (see notes below for baking tips).

 Notes